-“The reality is we’ve seen oil go from $140 down to a low of about $45 and bounce back from there,” says Michael Reynal, a portfolio manager at RS Investments.
-RS Investments sub-advises the Renaissance Emerging Markets Fund.
+“The reality is we’ve seen oil go from $140 down to a low of about $45 and bounce back from there,” says Michael Reynal, a portfolio manager at Sophus Capital (formerly called RS Investments).
+Sophus Capital sub-advises the Renaissance Emerging Markets Fund.

 That price drop helps emerging markets in four ways.

 Most significantly, “Lower oil prices mean lower inflation for a number of these economies, whether they’re Chile, who’s a net oil importer, or even oil exporters like Mexico or Argentina.”

 That’s important because, “in a number of these [developing] economies — Indonesia, Thailand and some of the Latin American countries in particular—inflation has been running somewhat higher, even in an environment where the developed world is seeing very low inflation and, arguably, deflation.”

 In those poorer economies, energy and oil form a large portion of that high inflation, meaning people pay more for heat relative to their salaries than those in developed economies, and therefore benefit from lower energy costs.